greentogo/greentogo/README.md

 * stripe_id
 * parent_subscription? -- this is to handle corporate subscriptions
     * maybe corporate subscriptions work differently, with a separate table for them and each of the sub-subscriptions are in this table

+## Notes

+* Models are done.
+There's some confusion understanding owned subscriptions vs linked subscriptions and I think they need to be looked at again.
+* Admin has begun.
+May need to make something easier in the long run.
+* Authentication works with Customer objects!
+* Next steps: API
+  * Authenticate and get token
+  * Check out box
+  * Check in box